Oscar-Tark/Squirrel-EES/README.md

 **Please note that Scorpion has the following versions:**

-dotnet: works on .NET6.
-mono_legacy (Not maintained): works on mono using .net 4.7.
+dotnet: works on .NET6, and mono_legacy (Not maintained): works on mono using .net 4.7.

 [Scorpion IEE [Intelligent Execution Environment]]
 ------------------------------------------------